Knee Trigger Points – The Case of Mysterious Falls

 This particular trigger point is most unusual.
 Unlike all the other triggers, when you stress it, this trigger makes the muscle just give way.

-I treated the trigger with acupressure, and when I was finished she got to up to test out her leg.
+I treated the knee trigger points with acupressure, and when I was finished she got to up to test out her leg.
 She stood on it, hopped a little bit and a huge smile broke over her face.

 ‘Young man,’ she said ‘that feels completely different.’
 She immediately dropped the one walking stick to the ground and strode around my consulting room.
-Then she waved the second stick around, and dropped it as well.
+Then she waved the second stick around and dropped it as well.

 I picked up her walking sticks, handed them to her and she walked out the into the waiting room with both sticks tucked under her arm!